Experience for Undergraduates Program

 an additional allowance for food, a portion of which will be pooled

 for communal weekday dinners.
-Teams of two students will take turns
+Teams of two or three students will take turns

 preparing these weekday dinners for the group.
 For other meals students